kuzzleio/kuzzle-device-manager/doc/1/guides/devices/index.md

 New measures received by the device will be propagated inside the asset document.

+## Link Multiple Devices to Multiple Assets

+Multiple Devices can be linked at the same time to multiple assets by using the [device-manager/device:mLink](/kuzzle-iot-platform/device-manager/1/controllers/device/m-link) API action.

+Once linked, each device's measures are copied inside their corresponding asset document.

+New measures received by the device will be propagated inside each assets documents.

+## unlink from an asset

+Devices can be unlinked from an asset by using the [device-manager/device:unlink](/kuzzle-iot-platform/device-manager/1/controllers/device/unlink) API action.

+When unlinked, the device measures are erased inside the asset document.

+## unlink Multiple Devices to Multiple Assets

+Multiple Devices can be unlinked at the same time from multiple assets by using the [device-manager/device:mUnlink](/kuzzle-iot-platform/device-manager/1/controllers/device/m-unlink) API action.

+Once unlinked, each device's measures are erased inside their corresponding asset document.

 ## Metadata

 It is possible to attach metadata to the devices within the `metadata` property.